CGamesPlay/hterminal/README.md

 File management
 ---------------
-It should be easy to open Finder to the directory you're in.
-Directory listings should behave like Finder windows, with drag-n-drop and double clicking to open them.
+- It should be easy to open Finder to the directory you're in.
+- Directory listings should behave like Finder windows, with drag-n-drop and double clicking to open them.
+- cat should work on all file types, including offering a download proxy icon if the file is binary.

 Jupyter features
 ----------------